 - Milk and cheese

-Our digestive tracts are unable to properly break down milk and dairy products, which is why most cats are lactose intolerant.
+Cats’ digestive tracts are unable to properly break down milk and dairy products, which is why most cats are lactose intolerant.
 This may cause constipation, vomiting and diarrhea.

-Surprisingly, tuna can be dangerous to us cats.
+Surprisingly, tuna can be dangerous to cats.
 In excess, tuna can cause steatitis, which is a painful inflammatory condition that results from high amounts of unsaturated fatty acids and low amounts of Vitamin E.